broadwayinc/skapi-documentation/admin/intro.md

 Admins have high access group level (99) and can perform the following actions:

-- Read high access level database data.
+- Read database data of high access group.
-- Edit, remove other users' data.
+- Remove other users' data.
 - Invite users to the service.
 - Create users in the service.
 - Grant access level to users.